 The East Bay is the best place for exploring neighborhoods and discovering all the flowers.
 There’s always something in bloom!
 The Hubs and I have put “walk new neighborhoods” on our list of fun things to do together. 🤗 First up: the Glenview neighborhood of Oakland.
 See Glenview through my eyes… Where should we explore next?
 Share your neighborhood stroll ideas below!

 Wake up early.
 Experience the sunrise.
 Eat breakfast by a waterfall.
 Watch photographers.
 This is married life.
 Here are some scenes from our Tahoe Minimoon at Emerald Bay.
-Best sunset ever.
+Best sunrise ever.
 Go!

 The roses are in full bloom at the State Capitol Park World Peace Rose Garden in Sacramento.
 I spent part of my afternoon strolling through the park, sitting, and enjoying the scenes.
 Look at all the varieties in bloom!
 I especially enjoy the roses that are as big as my face and the ones that don’t look like “typical” roses.
 Which one is your favorite?
 Share below!